• Skip to primary navigation

 Soaking, sprouting, cooking and fermenting can help to reduce the lectin content in both beans and grains which improves tolerance in most people.

-1. Set an Instant Pot to sauté and add the avocado oil.
-Add the onion and begin to sauté.
+1. Set an Instant Pot to sauté and add the olive oil to the pot.
+Add the diced onion, bell pepper and minced garlic and sauté for 1-2 minutes, or until tender.

 3. Add the remaining ingredients.
 Stir well.
 Cover, seal, and set to cook on high pressure for 10 minutes.

 4. Allow natural release of steam for another 5 minutes then quick release any remaining steam.
-If the chili seems too thick, you can stir in additional broth.
-Taste and adjust seasonings if needed.
-Serve with any desired topping and enjoy!
+Stir, taste and adjust seasonings if needed.

 • Sliced jalapeno